bcroke19/MASH-Peformance-Analytics/README.md

 ```
 ![newplot](https://github.com/user-attachments/assets/c6d28c93-56e1-4bde-88d4-d85e8deb7994)

-The plot shows that most missing data occurs within some of the testing types (eg., Food Speed Type, SL Broad Jump Type).
-The Change of Direction test, which is tied to columns titled 'Agility Time R' and 'Agility Time L', had the least amout of missing data, so I chose to work with it to conduct some deeper analysis.
+The plot shows that most missing data occurs within some of the testing types (eg., Foot Speed Type, SL Broad Jump Type).
+The Change of Direction test, which is tied to columns titled 'Agility Time R' and 'Agility Time L', had the least amount of missing data, so I chose to work with it to conduct some deeper analysis.

 ## Part III: Statistical Testing and Resampling on the Pro-Agility Sprint
 How different are sprint time between athletes' left and right sides?